Executive Summary

 Wild Runs Problem #5 – Delayed Fremont Weir

 Problem -The Fremont Weir in the Yolo Bypass is being notched so that more water and juvenile salmon can pass through the bypass, get the growth benefit, and then exit at Chipps Island in the Delta.
-The juveniles that pass through the Bypass will avoid the high direct and indirect losses that currently take place in the Delta.
+The juveniles that pass through the Bypass will avoid the high direct and indirect losses currently occurring in the Delta.

-Solution – There are many parts of this complex project including permits, landowner approvals, and construction.
-Fast tracking the juvenile outmigration part of the project will yield significant salmon benefits at early dates.
+Solution – This complex project involves multiple components, including permits, landowner approvals, and construction.
+Fast-tracking the juvenile outmigration part of the project will yield significant benefits for salmon at early dates.

-Action – Push parties to complete landowner flood easement agreements and construct the big notch and start operating it.
+Action – Encourage parties to finalize landowner flood easement agreements and construct the Big Notch, then start operating it.

-Results – This project is one of the leading opportunities to improve the survival of all four of the Central Valley salmon runs.
+Results – This project is one of the leading opportunities to enhance the survival of all four Central Valley salmon runs.
 Assuming 20% of the Sacramento River outmigrants will pass through the Bypass, the juvenile fall-run population at Chipps Island will increase by 2 million fish.

 Wild Runs Problem #6 – Loss of Fall-Run in Battle Creek

-Action – First, work at the federal level to finish removing the rock barriers.
-Second, resolve with PG&E and other stakeholders the issue of operating the diversion screen and fish ladder at Eagle Canyon.
+Action – First, work at the federal level to complete the removal of the rock barriers.
+Second, resolve the issue with PG&E and other stakeholders regarding the operation of the diversion screen and fish ladder at Eagle Canyon.
 Third, adopt a design and operation plan for a seasonal removable segregation weir upstream of the hatchery to allow additional fall-run spawning and rearing.

 Results – This project could be a major contributor to the rebuilding of the upriver fall and late fall runs.
 For example, 15 miles of prime new fall-run spawning area would add an estimated 3.4 million fry to the upriver production.